Types of violence within the context of domestic violence

 - Pressuring, forcing, or tricking them into having unsafe sex

 - Making them have sex or do sexual acts with other people

-- Practicing sexual acts or acts with sexual significance against the intimate partner’s will or someone else (unwanted caress, touching)
+- Practicing sexual acts or acts with sexual significance against the intimate partner’s or someone else’s will (unwanted caress, touching)

 - Sexual harassment

 - Not disclosing their HIV-positive status, saying they are HIV-negative, and having unprotected sex

 - Taking explicit pictures or videos without consent